Everything you need to know...

 Course leaders and tutors

-Taught sessions take place one day per week with directed tasks in between allowing you to fit your studies around other commitments.
-There may be occasional Saturday sessions.
+Taught sessions take place on one afternoon or evening a week, with directed tasks in between for you to complete at work.
+There are occasional Saturday sessions.

 After completing this degree you can progress to the BA (Hons) Education and Learning Support (top-up), or apply for a two-year top-up course to gain Qualified Teacher Status (QTS).